 Kia Picanto review

-The Kia Picanto offers sharp looks, a seven-year warranty and good value, but it's fallen behind the class best a bit
+The Kia Picanto offers sharp looks, a seven-year warranty and good value, but it's fallen behind the class best

 Engines, performance and drive

-The Kia Picanto is at its best when zipping around town – unsurprisingly, given it’s a city car.
-The controls are light and easy which is great for navigating the Picanto’s small dimensions through crowded town traffic.
+The Kia Picanto is at its best when zipping around town, which isn’t surprising given that it’s a city car.
+The controls are light and easy and it’s simple to weave through crowded town traffic.

 MPG, CO2 and running costs

 One of the main selling points of city cars is that they're cheap to run – and the Kia Picanto is no exception to this rule.
 The smaller of the two engines – the 68bhp 1.0-litre three-cylinder – offers 67.3mpg and emits just 99g/km CO2.

 The larger 1.25-litre engine returns 60.1mpg and emits 109g/km CO2.
 The bigger engine is available with Kia’s ISG stop-start system though, which see the figures change to 65.7mpg and 100g/km CO2.